 All our breeding dogs are DNA tested for SPS1.
 We only ever produce Clear/Clear or Clear/Carrier pairings, meaning no puppies from our litters can ever be affected by this condition.

-SHPN1 — Siberian Husky Progressive Nephropathy
+SHPN1 — Siberian Husky Polyneuropathy, Type 1

 All our breeding dogs are DNA tested for SHPN1.
 We only produce pairings where no puppies can be affected.